tagtag

 Written by: Michael A. Rose and Gregory Hach

 street light and bicyclesRunning red lights is a careless and dangerous driving offense that can cost the lives of innocent people on and near the road.
-According to a report released by the AAA Foundation for Traffic Safety, 939 people were killed in accidents caused by running red lights in 2017.
-This figure represents a 28% increase since 2012, and a 10-year high for red light accident deaths.
+According to the AAA Foundation for Traffic Safety report, 939 people were killed in accidents caused by running red lights in 2017.
+This figure represents a 28% increase since 2012.
+And a 10-year high for red-light accident deaths.
 Almost half of those killed were people in other vehicles or passengers, and over 5% were cyclists or pedestrians.

-The AAA Foundation’s most recent Traffic Safety Culture Index raised concerning questions about red light-running.
-According to the index, over 80% of people surveyed said they believed red light-running to be a seriously dangerous driving offense.
-However, the report showed that one third of the responders admitted to having run a red light within the past month.
-This careless driving act, often committed simply to save a few minutes on one’s commute, needlessly endangers those around all of these drivers.
+The AAA Foundation’s most recent Traffic Safety Culture Index raised questions about red light running.
+According to the index, over 80% of people surveyed believed it was a seriously dangerous driving offense.
+However, the report showed that one-third of the responders admitted to running a red light within the past month.
+This careless driving act, often committed to saving a few minutes on one’s commute, needlessly endangers those around all of these drivers.

-Fortunately, the implementation of red light cameras has decreased the number of fatal red light-running accidents in large cities by as much as 21%.
-Since red light cameras increase the chances of reckless drivers getting caught in the act, well-publicized camera implementation can dissuade people from taking the opportunity to zoom through stale yellow lights at intersections, and thus decrease the odds of fatal accidents.
-As of August 2019, more than 20 states were reportedly utilizing red light cameras, including Arizona, Colorado, Louisiana, California, Oregon, Florida, and Alabama.
+Fortunately, implementing red light cameras has decreased the number of fatal red light-running accidents in large cities by as much as 21%.
+Red light cameras increase the chances of reckless drivers getting caught in the act.
+A well-publicized camera implementation can dissuade people from zooming through stale yellow lights at intersections.
+Thus decreasing the odds of fatal accidents.
+As of August 2019, more than 20 states reportedly utilized red light cameras.
+These include Arizona, Colorado, Louisiana, California, Oregon, Florida, and Alabama.

 How To Prevent Red Light Running

-The AAA Foundation recommends that drivers examine their own driving behaviors and take measures to make the roads safer for all.
+The AAA Foundation recommends that drivers examine their driving behaviors and take measures to make the roads safer.
 The following tips can help drivers avoid running red lights and getting hit by red light-runners:

 • Prepare to stop by lifting your foot off the gas and hovering over the break when approaching lights at intersections.